thepassle/pwa-helpers/README.md

 `<pwa-update-available>` will fire a `pwa-update-available` event when a update is available.

-You can listen to these events like this:
+You can listen to this event like this:

 ```js
 const PwaUpdateAvailable = document.querySelector('pwa-update-available');